 Get instant access to this and all our scores and recommendations

-Table notes: In our customer survey, conducted online in February and March 2025, we surveyed 2,496 Which?
-Connect members and members of the UK public who reported buying a kitchen between 2015 and 2021.
+Table notes: Damage and repairs based on an online survey of 2,496 people Which?
+Connect members and members of the UK public who reported buying a kitchen between 2015 and 2021, conducted in February and March 2025.
 Ikea sample size: 194.

 The most common issues were scratches on the cabinets' finish (15%) and soft-close mechanisms failing (12%).